Kringilsárrani

 About Kringilsárrani

-Kringilsárrani is one of Iceland's most remote and least-visited nature reserves, covering approximately 5,000 hectares of highland terrain north of Vatnajökull glacier in the central eastern highlands.
-The reserve protects critical summer habitat for Iceland's largest reindeer herd, which migrates to this area annually to calve and graze on the sparse but nutritious highland vegetation.
-The landscape consists of barren highlands, glacial outwash plains, and sparse vegetation on volcanic substrates, representing the extreme conditions under which both plant and animal life persists in the Icelandic interior.
-The area's inaccessibility — reachable only by difficult highland tracks during a brief summer window — ensures minimal human disturbance.
+Kringilsárrani is one of Iceland's most remote and least-visited nature reserves, covering approximately 6,372 hectares of highland terrain bounded by the Brúarjökull glacier outlet of Vatnajökull in eastern Iceland.
+[1] The reserve protects critical summer habitat for reindeer and serves as one of Iceland's most important breeding grounds for pink-footed geese, which have expanded dramatically here in recent decades.
+[2] The landscape consists of barren highlands, glacial outwash plains, and sparse but distinctive vegetation on volcanic substrates, representing the extreme conditions under which both plant and animal life persists in the Icelandic interior.
+First protected in 1975 and with protection revised in 2003 — partly due to the construction of the Hálslón reservoir created by the Kárahnjúkar hydroelectric dams — the reserve's area was reduced by approximately one quarter when part of its territory was inundated.
+The area's inaccessibility ensures minimal human disturbance through most of the year.

 Wildlife Ecosystems